 This Quarterly Report on Form 10-Q, or Quarterly Report, includes forward-looking statements that are subject to risks and uncertainties, many of which are beyond our control.
 Forward-looking statements discuss matters that are not historical facts, and include, but are not limited to, discussions regarding our business, prospects, regulatory and commercialization strategies, growth strategy, future revenue, projected costs, competition, industry, regulatory environment, economic conditions, financial condition, liquidity and capital resources and results of operations.
-In this Quarterly Report, for example, we make forward-looking statements regarding: [the anticipated U.S. market opportunity for OFIRMEV; the number of formulary approvals of OFIRMEV that we have received during the current year, and the potential for those formulary approvals to for future revenue growth; our strategy for building a long-term hospital pain franchise; our intention to vigorously enforce our intellectual property rights; the sufficiency of our capital resources to fund our operations; the potential for us to ultimately acquire Incline or other product candidates; and all of our financial estimates or projections].
+In this Quarterly Report, for example, we make forward-looking statements regarding: the anticipated U.S. market opportunity for OFIRMEV; our financial estimates and projections; the status of the recall of a single lot of OFIRMEV; the status of our ongoing investigation into certain quality issues; the sufficiency of our capital resources to fund our operations; the potential for us to ultimately acquire Incline or other products or product candidates; and our ability to execute our strategies for acquiring, in-licensing, developing and commercializing proprietary products principally for use in the hospital setting.
 Such statements include, but are not limited to, statements preceded by, followed by or that otherwise include the words, "believe," "may," "might," "can," "could," "will," "would,", "should," "estimate," "continue," "anticipate," "intend," "seek," "plan," "project," "expect," or similar expressions.